dekuNukem/daytripper/assembly_guide.md

 Thread the screw through the hole, then screw on the standoffs.

 Do not overtighten the standoff!
 Doing so might crack the acrylic plate.
-Finger-tight is OK, just make sure it's not loose and doesn't rattle.
+Finger-tight is OK, just make sure they're not loose and doesn't rattle.

 ![Alt text](resources/photos/back_in.jpg)